Misrepresentation from Surphing and Christ Alone

 First, notice the initial underlined statement above where what I am accused of teaching is not what I teach.
 Let me say it again.
 I do not believe that Universalism is "perfectly compatible with the fundamental truths of Christianity."
 That is not my position at all.
 It never has been.

 Second, how did Phil Johnson get this opinion of my position?
-If, as Carla says, he read my material then he would have realized that I never say that "universalism is perfectly compatible with the fundamental truths of Christianity."
+If, as Carla says that he read my material, then he would have realized that I never say that "universalism is perfectly compatible with the fundamental truths of Christianity."
 I deny that it is.
 In fact, here is what I have said regarding Universalism in the paper Concluding thoughts on Universalism.

 "Universalism makes the latter quality of God [love] override the other [justice] having the sinner escape eternal judgment by going through a period of suffering in the afterlife.
 This is wrong.
 When such an imbalance occurs, error is the result.
 And that is what universalism is: error.
 Its danger is that it may cause the heart to be comfortable, to not worry, and to put off seeking a savior.
 Such a doctrine is dangerous since it can easily encourage a casual approach to redemption."